1

 <h1>3.9 Reading a Resistor Value</h1>

-I used the ADC previously to read the internal sensors, so its simple
+I used the ADC previously to read the internal sensors, so it's simple

 to move on to external ones.
 Once you can read the value of a resistor,